niart/triplesumo/README.md

 7. If you meet error ```Creating window glfw ...
 ERROR: GLEW initalization error: Missing GL version```, you may add ```export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libGLEW.so``` to ```~/.bashrc```, then ```source ~/.bashrc```.

 key algorithm:

-The reward function is in triant.py

-The training algorithm is DDPG4.py in "train bug"
+The reward function is in gym/envs/mojuco/triant.py The training algorithm is in train_bug/DDPG4.py

 If you want to cite this game:
 ```